crimx/ext-saladict/CONTRIBUTING.md

 This project follows the TypeScript variation of [Standard](https://standardjs.com) JavaScript code style.

-If you are using IDEs like VSCode, make sure TSLint related plugins are installed.
+If you are using IDEs like VSCode, make sure *eslint* and *prettier* plugins are installed.
 Or you can just run [building command](#building) to perform a TypeScript full check.

 ## Commit Style